bitcoinops/scaling-book/x.consolidation/consolidation.md

 ![Savings from consolidation](img/estimating-savings-p2wpkh-savings.png)

-Obviously the actual amount we save is going to depend on the ratio between the low feerate used for consolidations and the higher feerate used to pay clients.
+Obviously the actual amount we save is going to depend on the ratio between the low/slow feerate used for consolidations and the high/fast feerate used to pay receiver.
 Using data provided in the appendix of this chapter, the following ratios are commonly achievable as of this
 writing: